Supreme Court of Pakistan Sets Aside Disproportionate Disciplinary Penalty in Civil Service Case

 Trending

-Lahore High Court Acquits Two Accused Persons in Murder Case Due to Lack of Evidence
+Lahore High Court Converted Death Sentence into Life Imprisonment Accused Due to Lack of Conclusive Evidence

 Supreme Court of Pakistan Sets Aside Disproportionate Disciplinary Penalty in Civil Service Case